How Much Is My Life Insurance Policy Worth?

 The profit you receive from a life settlement is taxable, meaning you’d have to pay taxes if you received more from a life settlement than you’ve paid in premiums over the policy’s life.
 The difference between the surrender value and premiums paid is taxed as regular income, and the remaining proceeds are taxed as long-term capital gains.
 The taxation rules for life settlements can be complex so it’s best to consult a financial advisor to see if or how much you’d have to pay.

-You can spend the money you receive from a life settlement any way you’d like.
+You can spend the money you receive from selling your life insurance policy any way you’d like.
 Many people use the money they receive to pay off debt, fund retirement living expenses including vacations, or set up an emergency fund for future medical expenses.
 The proceeds you get from a life settlement can help provide financial stability in your golden years, so we recommend at least getting an estimate so you have an idea of how much your policy is worth – even if you don’t plan on selling for several years.

 If you don’t qualify for a life settlement or want to know about your other options, there are a few alternatives you should know about: